Diabetes Mellitus

 In some pets diabetes may not be caused not by a lack of insulin itself, but can be the result of hormonal changes.

-Diabetes is rarely seen in the Syrian hamster but is not unknown.
-The Dwarf hamster are predisposed to this disease.
+Diabetes is very rarely seen in the Syrian hamster but is not unknown.
+The Dwarf hamster is predisposed to this disease.

-There is no cure for Type 2 diabetes but diet is a critical component of any treatment, and in many cases this can be quite effective on its own.
+There is no cure for Type 2 diabetes but diet is a critical component of treatment, and in many cases this can be quite effective on its own.
+(Diabetic diet)

-An early diagnosis and treatment will prevent or reduce any further complications.
+An early diagnosis and treatment may prevent or reduce further complications.

-Typically, the very early signs of the onset of Diabetes are increased thirst and frequent urination, known as Polyuria.
-Changes in appetite can increase and then decrease.
+Typically, the very early signs of the onset of diabetes are increased thirst and frequent urination (known as Polyuria.)
+Changes in appetite can increase and decrease.

 Copyright Hammysworld 2008 ©